Inspecting Colonies

 • Presence of eggs, uncapped larva, & capped brood

-• Some drone cells
+• Drone cells

 • Unfilled queen cups